WordPress/gutenberg/docs/block-api.md

 #### Icon

-An icon property should be specififed to make it easier to identify a block.
+An icon property should be specified to make it easier to identify a block.
 These can be any of [WordPress' Dashicons](https://developer.wordpress.org/resource/dashicons/), or a custom `svg` element.

 ```js
 // Specifying a dashicon for the block